 "Rental property owners should remember that, even if they live in one of the units, the sale of the building, which may have significantly appreciated in value in recent years, will also incur taxes on a portion of the capital gain.
 50% of the capital gain calculated on the rented portion is taxable," says Iermieri.

-For more on this topic, see When can selling a property lead to a capital gain?
+For more on this topic, see When can selling a property lead to a capital gain? - This link will open in a new window.
 It includes a case study, plans and solutions so you can familiarize yourself with this reality.